priyanshu-soyal/50-Project-Series/README.md

 # 50 Projects Series

-A collection of 50 JavaScript projects designed to help you master web development skills.
-Each project focuses on different aspects of JavaScript and web development, from basic concepts to more advanced implementations.
+A collection of JavaScript projects designed to help you master web development skills.
+Currently, 14 out of 50 projects are completed, with more on the way!
+Each project focuses on different aspects of JavaScript and web development, from basic concepts to more advanced techniques.

 ## 🚀 Projects Overview